Jump Right In

 Heat Pumps

-Electric heaters are different from heat pumps as they use electricity to heat an element that heats the water as it passes through.
-These use a lot of current and voltage to heat the water and are typically used on smaller bodies of water, like spas and small above-ground pools.
+Electric heaters are different from heat pumps as they use electricity to heat an element that heats the water as it passes though.
+These use a lot of current and voltage to heat the water and is typically used on smaller bodies of water, like spas and small above ground pools.
 Some of these heaters come salt compatible.

 Automation Compatibility